 Dfenu hwuz Nlum Wuw - Council of Tall Trees

-Master of Arms: One of the oldest positions in the council, the master of arms is responsible organizing the armed defenders of the city and is the chief commander of those forces.
-Unique among the council members, the Master of Arms is selected solely from the defenders, not from the city as a whole.
+Sage of Arms: One of the oldest positions in the council, the master of arms is responsible organizing the armed defenders of the city and is the chief commander of those forces.
+Unique among the council members, the Master of Arms is selected solely from the defenders.

 Sage of History: This sage is responsible for remembering the prior rulings made by the council to set precedent for future decisions.
 They also serve as the record of major past events in the city's history.

 The council was created and persits to facilitate the defense of the city of Zluwen Tsevmi, and has expanded to include the surrounding villages in that defense.

 The council directs but does not directly own the resources of the city.
 This includes constructions like the city walls, the guard towers, the lighthouse, and the docks.
 This also includes the guard force and the fire brigade, as well as a small fleet of ships.